What is a Print Management company and is it right for you?

 A print management business will see your work through from start to finish, and this doesn't just mean delivery to your door; it could also mean delivery to your customer's door.
-Even if you only have small print jobs to be outsourced, more often than not a certain level of storage and distribution will be required with your print and you won't always have the facilities to handle this.
+Even if you only have small print jobs to be outsourced, more often than not a certain level of print stock management, storage and distribution will be required and you won't always have the facilities to handle this.
 They will take this pressure away as part of the project management by offering solutions that provide storage and flexibility whilst minimising wastage.

 In-house design teams